datajoint/element-deeplabcut/README.md

 # DataJoint Element - DeepLabCut

-This repository features a DataJoint schema for pose estimation via ***DeepLabCut***.
++ This repository features a DataJoint schema for pose estimation via ***DeepLabCut***.
 The pipeline presented here is not a complete pipeline by itself, but rather a modular design of tables and dependencies specific to the behavior tracking workflow.
 This modular pipeline element can be flexibly attached downstream to any particular design of experiment session, thus assembling a fully functional behavior pipeline (see the example [workflow-deeplabcut](https://github.com/datajoint/workflow-deeplabcut)).

-This Element currently supports single-animal, single-camera 2D models, and does not yet support multi-animal or multi-camera models.
++ This Element currently supports single-animal, single-camera 2D models, and does not yet support multi-animal or multi-camera models.
 This Element does not offer any features for labeling training data.
 Users should to use native DeepLabCut tools for intitializing a project and labeling training data.

-## The Pipeline Architecture
++ See the [Element DeepLabCut documentation](https://elements.datajoint.org/description/deeplabcut/) for the background information and development timeline.

++ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
+This work is supported by the National Institutes of Health.

+## Element architecture

 ![element-deeplabcut diagram](images/diagram_dlc.svg)